pupil-labs/pl-realtime-api/docs/methods/simple/streaming/audio.md

     ::: pupil_labs.realtime_api.streaming.audio.AudioFrame

-By default, audio is streamed in **mono** using the **AAC codec**.
+By default, the audio signal is streamed in **mono** using the **AAC codec**.
 The stream is downsampled from the original 48 kHz source to a sampling rate of **8 kHz** to save bandwidth, and uses a **32-bit floating-point planar (fltp)** format.

-The audio stream does not have it's own RTSP stream but is **multiplexed** with video, so we create a virtual sensor component using the Scene Camera stream.
+The audio stream does not have it's own RTSP stream but is **multiplexed** with video, so in this client, we create a virtual sensor component using the Scene Camera stream.

 ## Working with Audio Data